its-niceferrari/txt-parse/README.md

 # txt_parse
-A Python script that will log all filenames (and its content if saved in the .txt extension) within a specified directory.
+A Python script for logging all filenames in a specified directory and displaying their contents if they are .txt files.
+The results are saved in a log file.

-## Installing
+## Installation
+1. Clone or download the script to your computer.
-Make sure Python is installed on your computer.
+2. Ensure Python is installed by running 'python --version' or 'python3 --version' in your terminal.

-## Using
+## Usage
+1. Open a terminal or command prompt.
+2. Navigate to the folder containing the script using the cd command.
+3. Run the script:
+'python txt_parse.py'
+or
+'python3 txt_parse.py'
+4. Enter the directory path when prompted.
+For example:
-Specify the directory that you want to parse through in the terminal.
-Once the script finishes, the terminal window will close.
-You can find the results in the log file that will be in the same directory as the Python file.
+'Input the directory to parse: C:\Users\YourName\Documents'
+5. Once the script finishes, you can find the results in the txt_parse.log file located in the same folder as the script.